 How much does it cost?

-An individual must sign the document in front of an individual with the power to witness an oath.
-Examples of individuals with this power is a solicitor, notary, or judicial officer.
-An individual, such as a solicitor, will need to witness the signing to authorise that the signature is valid.
+An individual must sign the document in front of someone with the power to witness an oath.
+This process is to confirm that signatures are valid.

 Very helpful information about what is an affidavit.
 I needed to know how to How to complete an affidavit and this told me everything I needed.
 Thank you Britton and Time Solicitors!